spryker/spryker-docs/docs/scos/dev/guidelines/testing-guidelines/test-helpers/available-test-helpers.md

 #### GlueRest

-Provides functionality to send requests to the Glue API endpoints and validate response data.
+Lets you send requests to the Glue API endpoints and validate response data.

 #### GlueBackendApiJsonApiHelper

-Provides functionality to send requests to the Glue Backend API endpoints that implement JSON API convention and validate response data.
+Lets you send requests to the Glue Backend API endpoints that implement JSON API convention and validate response data.

 ## PropelSchemaHelper